mainwp/mainwp-spinner-extension/readme.txt

 3. Activate the Spinner Extension plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 2.4 = 2-17-2016
+* Fixed: Translation issue
+* Added: An auto update warning if the extension is not activated
+* Added: Support for the new API management
+* Added: Support for WP-CLI
+* Updated: "Check for updates now" link is not vidible if extension is not activated

 = 2.3 = 11-13-2015
 * Fixed: Bug with WordAI spin test